What Colleges Look For In Prospective Student Veterans

-You knew what your military superiors wanted & expected of you, but as you transition onto a college campus you’re a bit stuck.
-‘What do admissions counselors look for in prospective students?’
+You knew what your military superiors wanted & expected of you, but you are now faced with the question, ‘What do admissions counselors look for and want from you?’
 Here’s how to go into the admissions process with a clear strategy and end goal in sight as a military affiliated student.

 Approach the college application process like you would any opportunity in the military.
 Get to know who is making the decision, have a conversation with them, and make sure they remember you for the right reasons.